VVildFire1/PublicRepos/README.md

 - **Projects**: A collection of my individual and collaborative projects.
 Check out the [Projects Directory](/Projects) for more details.
 - **Ethical Hacker Playbook**: My notes, write-ups, and methodologies for ethical hacking are compiled in my "PlayBook".
 You can find it in the [PlayBook Directory](/PlayBook).
+- **WGU Masters**: Notes I am taking while working on my masters.
+This will be a random collection of anything I may need to go back to, even if I think I know it. most of this will be RAW and unorganized but hey might find something new in here.
 ## About Me

 I'm a technology enthusiast with a passion for learning and building.
 My interests include ethical hacking, cybersecurity, and creating solutions to challenging problems.